|Last Update: May 27, 2007

 water, hooked up to a pump (see below) and the auxiliary deep cycle battery.
 On the right is the water pump, fire extinquisher, a light storage box, and my main

 drawer pull out tool box.

-With small accessories always draining on the battery and sometimes draining it to 0 volts, this actually damages the battery and I've actually had to replace this
+time.
+With small accessories always draining on the battery and sometimes draining it to 0 volts, this actually damages the battery and I've actually had to

-battery twice under warrenty.
+replace this battery twice under warrenty.
 By leaving it on this special charger, that should be a problem of the past.
-A new rear switch/volt meter panel contains a volt
+A new rear switch/volt meter panel

-meter for the rear battery, and switches that disconnect all power to the rear battery, gauge light switch, battery relay fan switch, and canopy interior lights
+contains a volt meter for the rear battery, and switches that disconnect all power to the rear battery, gauge light switch, battery relay fan switch, and canopy

 |This is the fresh water system.
 The decision to build a complicated water system came from my experience in past trips of the difficulty of storing a 5 gallon